geomagpy/MARTAS/README.md

-#### 10.1.1 Step 0: Get you Debian system ready (install Ubuntu, Raspberry, Beaglebone, etc)
+#### 10.1.3 Full installation examples for specific systems

 Please install your preferred debian like system onto your preferred hardware.
 MARTAS will work with every debian like system.
 Please follow the installation instructions given for the specific operating system.
 In the following we will give a quick example of such preparations for a Raspberry installation using debian bullseye:

-Install the operating system (i.e. debian bullseye) on a SD card using i.e. Balena Etcher.
+Install the operating system (i.e. most recent debian) on a SD card using i.e. Balena Etcher.
 Do that on your linux working PC, which is NOT the single board computer.
 Afterwards insert the SD card into the single board computer and boot it.
 Finish the initial configurations as requested during the boot process.